 Thinking ahead to the future

-Not every community bank is ready to commit to the level of tech investment Cross River made for PPP, but every community bank should be thinking about the future.
+Not every community bank is ready to commit to the level of tech investment Cross River made for PPP, but every community bank should be thinking about the future and how they can innovate.
 Almost a year into the pandemic, the economic situation is still evolving, and banks of all sizes must be prepared to address new developments.

-For example, in recent months, small business loan volume has started to pick up again after plummeting at the beginning of the pandemic.
-At the same time, ongoing disruption from COVID-19 makes businesses’ creditworthiness difficult to judge.
-Community banks should be thinking about how they can innovate to meet this challenge and seize the opportunity to boost loan volume during the pandemic.
+For example, small business loan volume started to pick up again after plummeting at the beginning of the pandemic.
+At the same time, the ongoing disruption from COVID-19 made businesses creditworthiness difficult to judge.
+However community banks should have still been thinking about how they could innovate to meet this challenge and seize the opportunity to boost loan volume during the pandemic.

-That’s not the only opportunity that’s likely to reveal itself before the pandemic is over.
-With a bit of long-term planning and a proactive attitude toward innovation, community banks can get ready to meet new possibilities with agility.
-The future’s theirs if they reach out to grasp it.
+With a bit of long-term planning and a proactive attitude toward innovation in banking, community banks can get ready to meet new possibilities with agility.
+The future is theirs if they reach out to grasp it.